hanxiao/benchmark/.github/README-template.md

 The client will generate 500 documents and send them in 10 batches, each document has the size of 1MB.
 Hence each request is about 50MB.

-All units are millisecond, the smaller the better.
+Units are in millisecond, the smaller the better.

+`version_vcs` corresponds to the `gnes-ai/gnes@` commit's SHA hash.